-A course which develops specialized knowledge and advanced skill in the area of visual communication and creative design thinking.
-Prerequisite: CM120 Visual Communication.
+A course which develops specialized knowledge and skill in the area of visual communication and creative design thinking.
+Prerequisite: GR101 Intro to Visual Art

 450 Communication Studies Capstone 3 hrs

 A course providing opportunities to gain and implement communication skills and knowledge under the supervision of a field-based practitioner.
 Prerequisites: All other CM courses unless concurrently taking another CM course.
 Should be taken in last semester of studies to ensure ability to practice all learned skills/information in capstone/internship environment.